ViniciuzzzzzYk/universalVInix/README.md

 end

 local function aimAt(target)
+    local success, err = pcall(function()
         if target and target.Character and target.Character:FindFirstChild("Head") then local headPos = target.Character.Head.Position
             local cameraCFrame = Camera.CFrame
             local direction = (headPos - cameraCFrame.Position).Unit
             Camera.CFrame = CFrame.new(cameraCFrame.Position, cameraCFrame.Position + direction)
         end
+    end)
+    if not success then
+        game.StarterGui:SetCore("SendNotification", {
+            Title = "Vex Hub Error";
+            Text = "Error in aimAt: "..tostring(err);
+            Duration = 5;
+        })
     end
+end

--- Bullet Penetration (Simulated by ignoring walls in raycast) local function modifyBulletPenetration()
+-- Bullet Penetration (Placeholder) local function modifyBulletPenetration()
-    -- This is highly dependent on the game's bullet implementation.
+    -- Bullet penetration requires modifying the game's bullet or raycast behavior.
-    -- As a placeholder, we simulate by ignoring walls in raycasts or modifying bullet scripts.
-    -- This requires game-specific knowledge and may not be fully functional without game internals. end
+    -- This is highly game-specific and may require hooking or modifying internal functions.
+    -- As a placeholder, this function does nothing. game.StarterGui:SetCore("SendNotification", {
+        Title = "Vex Hub Notice";
+        Text = "Bullet Penetration feature is not implemented due to game limitations.";
+        Duration = 5;
+    })
+end

--- Auto Farm Implementation
-local function autoFarm()
+-- Auto Farm Implementation (Improved automatic detection and attack) local function autoFarm()
     if not VexHub.AutoFarmEnabled then return end
-    local target = getNearestEnemy()
+    local success, err = pcall(function()
+        for _, player in pairs(Players:GetPlayers()) do
+            if player ~= LocalPlayer and player.Team and LocalPlayer.Team and player.Team ~= LocalPlayer.Team then
-    if target and target.Character and target.Character:FindFirstChild("HumanoidRootPart") then -- Aim at target
+                if player.Character and player.Character:FindFirstChild("HumanoidRootPart") and player.Character:FindFirstChild("Humanoid") and player.Character.Humanoid.Health > 0 then
-        aimAt(target)
+                    -- Aim at enemy
+                    aimAt(player)
-        -- Simulate shooting (depends on game, placeholder) -- For example, fire a remote event or tool activation -- This part requires game-specific implementation
+                    -- Simulate shooting - placeholder for game-specific implementation -- Example: fire remote event or activate tool -- This must be customized per game end
+            end
+        end
+    end)
+    if not success then
+        game.StarterGui:SetCore("SendNotification", {
+            Title = "Vex Hub Error";
+            Text = "Error in autoFarm: "..tostring(err);
+            Duration = 5;
+        })
     end
 end